 ACR vs McMurdo vs Ocean Signal

 ACR ARTEX has been the leading EPIRB manufacturer for quite a while.
-When we started looking for an EPIRB, ACR had recently released the GlobalFix V4 so it caught our eye.
+When we started looking for an EPIRB and comparison shopping, ACR had recently released the GlobalFix V4, so it caught our eye first.
 Its ACR’s first EPIRB with a battery rated for 10 years, and is also user replaceable!
 In theory you could replace the battery once and get 20 years out if it, though I feel like after 10 years I may simply prefer to get a new one if prices continue to drop the way they have been.
 In previous models (GlobalFix Pro and iPro), the batteries were rated for 5 years, and replacement batteries were not sold to the public, so you’d have to send your unit in to the dealer for it to be replaced at a cost of several hundred dollars!
 This made the cost effective lifespan of those legacy units closer to 5 years, vs the 10-20 years for the new V4.

 McMurdo claims a 6 year battery life for their McMurdo Smartfind Plus, and they’re not user replaceable.
 They also had problems in 2003 with their units not aquiring a GPS fix in real world conditions, and their reputation has suffered for it.
 To be fair, they claim to have recently scored a contract with the USCG to supply 16,000 PLBs, so that may help their reputation in the future.
 But with an equivalent price, less battery life, and the history of issues, I see no compelling reason to go the McMurdo route.